How to Create an Online Store

 5. Select an online store builder

-Now that you’ve bought a domain, chosen your business name, selected a web hosting service, and actually produced the items for your store, you’re ready to create a website to sell your products.
+Now that you’ve bought a domain, chosen your business name, selected a web hosting service, and produced the items for your store, you’re ready to create a website to sell your products.
 For that, you’ll need a website builder.

-We really like the powerful e-commerce tools available on BigCommerce; the low-cost, integrated features offered on Squarespace; and the user-friendly dashboard you get with Wix.
+We really like the powerful e-commerce tools available on BigCommerce; the low-cost, integrated features on Squarespace; and the user-friendly dashboard you get with Wix.
 But for new business owners, our top choice is Shopify.

 Most importantly for entrepreneurs, Shopify offers tons of resources to help you get your new business off the ground.
 In the Shopify dashboard, you can access free logo makers, tutorials on how to market your brand, checklists for setting up your online store, and tools to make your store management easy.